ManufacturingInformatics/geodesic-planner/README.md

 Our implementation is built upon two other implementations of proximal policy optimisation (PPO) and latent space manifolds.
 Our PPO implementation is adapted from that by [Nikhil Barhate](https://github.com/nikhilbarhate99/PPO-PyTorch) and our latent space manifold implementation is adapted from the work in the paper ['Learning Riemannian Manifolds for Geodesic Motion Skills'](https://doi.org/10.15607/RSS.2021.XVII.082) by Beik-Mohammadi et al. and their implementation provided [here](https://github.com/boschresearch/GeodesicMotionSkills).

 Some prerequisities not included in the environment file are the packages `stochman` and `s-vae-pytorch`.
-The full details for how to install these can be found in the [https://github.com/boschresearch/GeodesicMotionSkills](GeodesicMotionSkills), which we have added here for convenience.
+The full details for how to install these can be found in the [GeodesicMotionSkills](https://github.com/boschresearch/GeodesicMotionSkills) repository, which we have added here for convenience.

 ```shell
 # Clone our repository